-Student reflections appear in written assignments.
+Student reflections appear in written and online assignments.
 Written employer's evaluations enable students to identify professional competencies and personal characteristics, and measure their development in these areas throughout the internship experience.

 Depending on the academic concentration, internship assistance is available through department faculty or through the Internship Office.
-The Internship Office assists students studying the arts and sciences, business, fashion, hospitality, international relations, and political science.
-Students wishing to pursue an internship in the areas of communications, education, human services or funeral service should consult their department faculty for internship assistance.
+The Internship Office assists students studying in liberal arts, biology, graphic design, music, business, fashion marketing, hospitality, international relations, communications, and criminal justice.
+Students wishing to pursue an internship in the areas of education or human services should consult their department faculty for internship assistance.